SreehariSanjeev04/Hall_Booking_System/README.md

 Manage Requests: Admins can approve or reject booking requests.
 User Management: Admins can manage users and their roles.

-Note - Kindly reload the admin panel after confirming or rejecting the booking requests to make sure that it is saved.
 ## User Dashboard
 Booking Overview: Users can view their booking requests and see the status (approved, pending, rejected).
 Request New Booking: Users can submit new booking requests which will be approved by an admin.